 We present HighResClimNevada, a climatological 1-km dataset derived from regional climate modeling.
 To do that, the Weather Research and Forecasting model v4.3.3 with a configuration especially designed for Sierra Nevada has been used.
-SN is a region of special interest due to its high ecological value.
-Therefore, HighResClimNevada has been developed with the purpose of filling the gap of lack of long-term climate information regular in space and time using climate modeling.
-This database has been generated based only on climate model outputs and therefore it does not consider information from observations of ground-based stations or satellites via assimilation in order to avoid new sources of uncertainties.
-Note, observations in this region are usually short and contain errors due to instrumental inaccuracies or poorly calibrated equipment since SN is an area of difficult access.
-Furthermore, satellite information frequently has substantial uncertainties and short records; hence, assimilation may contribute additional uncertainty into climate data.
+SN is a region of special interest due to its high ecological value where information regularly in space at an adequate resolution is scarce.
 HighResClimNevada provides hourly and daily primary climate variables structured in netCDF files with variables stored in a 1-km grid from January 1991 to December 2022.
 Additionally, and due to the special relevance of this region to study the impacts of climate change, bioclimatic variables, extreme ETCCDI climate indices, as well as hour-precipitation extreme indices derived from hourly precipitation were postprocessed and are also part of this climatic product.

 HighResClimNevada was compared with reference datasets in order to evaluate its climate performance.
 These comparisons showed that HighResClimNevada is a valuable tool for assessing trends in temperature variables, both in terms of extreme and mean values, as its performance is similar to that of other products.
 However, due to its higher resolution, it shows a level of spatial detail that is not available in the other products, which is physically consistent (due to the nature of the product itself) and necessary for ecological analysis.

 In terms of precipitation, more discrepancies are shown, although it is important to note the difficulty in obtaining data in this complex region.
 In fact, it is well known that datasets based on observations often have problems in high mountain regions due to the challenge of maintaining station networks with an adequate density of stations.
-Moreover, satellite products like GPM IMERG or CMORPH also show problems characterizing the precipitation amount fallen over mountains, leading to underestimations (Derin and Yilmaz, 2014; Kazamias et al., 2022; Navarro et al., 2020; Tapiador et al., 2020).
+Moreover, satellite products like

+GPM IMERG or CMORPH also show problems characterizing the precipitation amount fallen over mountains, leading to underestimations (Derin and Yilmaz, 2014; Kazamias et al., 2022; Navarro et al., 2020; Tapiador et al., 2020).
 However, HighResClimNevada shows a similar behavior in many extreme values to reanalysis products such as CERRA-Land and CHIRPS.

 The HighResClimNevada dataset presented here serves as a scientific basis for assessing the impacts of climate change over SN on many sectors, such as on ecological and hydrological systems.

-525 Figure 7: Spatial patterns of bioclimatic variables and extreme ETCCDI indices of precipitation in HighResClimNevada. (a) precipitation of wettest month (BIO13, mm/month), (b) precipitation seasonality (BIO15, mm/month), (c) precipitation in the coldest quarter (BIO19, mm/month), (d) wet days (R1mm, days/year), (e) heavy precipitation days (R10mm, days/year), (f) very heavy precipitation days (R20mm, days/year), (g) simple daily intensity index (SDII, mm/year), (h) maximum 5-day precipitation (Rx5day, mm), (i) consecutive dry days (CDD, days/year), (j) wet-hour frequency (Fwet-day, %), (k) wet-hour intensity (Iwet-day, mm/hour), and (l) maximum amount in the wettest month (PRWw, mm/hour).
+Figure 7: Spatial patterns of bioclimatic variables and extreme ETCCDI indices of precipitation in HighResClimNevada. (a) precipitation of wettest month (BIO13, mm/month), (b) precipitation seasonality (BIO15, mm/month), (c) precipitation in the coldest quarter (BIO19, mm/month), (d) wet days (R1mm, days/year), (e) heavy precipitation days (R10mm, days/year), (f) very heavy precipitation days (R20mm, days/year), (g) simple daily intensity index (SDII, mm/year), (h) maximum 5-day precipitation (Rx5day, mm), (i) consecutive dry days (CDD, days/year), (j) wet-hour frequency (Fwet-day, %), (k) wet-hour intensity (Iwet-day, mm/hour), and (l) maximum amount in the wettest month (PRWw, mm/hour).
 The dots in each panel reflect the values achieved by SAIH stations, while the black solid lines display the National and Natural Park boundaries.

-Figure 8: Normalized precipitation anomalies for bioclimatic variables, ETCCDI extreme indices, and precipitation-hour extreme indices.
+535 Figure 8: Normalized precipitation anomalies for bioclimatic variables, ETCCDI extreme indices, and precipitation-hour extreme indices.
 Anomalies are calculated using the mean and standard deviation in a common period (1991-2022) of each database and spatially averaged across the SN Natural Park.
 Green colours indicate wet anomalies while red colours show drier than normal values.
 Grey triangles indicate that there is no value for that year in the specified database.
 The legend depicts the sequence of the data in each square (in black, HighResClimNevada), with the nature of each database marked by colours.